Gift-World/Phase-3-Code-Challenge-1/README.md

 To use this repo, follow these steps:

-1. pen the terminal/CLI on your computer.
+1. Open the terminal/CLI on your computer.
 2. Clone this repository by running the following command:

         git@github.com:Gift-World/Phase-3-Code-Challenge-1.git